World stocks inch towards all-time high

 EMERGING DEMAND

-Emerging markets were also performing strongly with stocks on the cusp of a one-year high and a number of key currencies on the rise.
+Emerging markets were also performing strongly with stocks on the cusp of a 1-year high and a number of key currencies on the rise.

 The South Korean won touched a near six-year peak although intervention by the foreign exchange authorities capped its upside, while Malaysia's ringgit hit a near seven-month high.